alexitheodore/dbAPI_example_app/dbAPI/README.md

 System-wide variables, such as directory paths, database names, etc. are defined exclusively in the variables.sh file.

+### Adding or removing a sql build file

+To add or remove a file, reference it by name/delete in the designated loop area inside sql_build.sh.

+	# <add files here>

+	users.sql
+	new_file_here.sql

+	# </add files here>

 ### Functional testing

 Functional testing is done automatically whenever the database is rebuilt; however, it can and should be done routinely to verify full functionality.
 Running the following command will do so (all operations and changes are reversed):